Who We Are

 Advocating for economic, social and cultural rights

-The Rights Platform is managed by a Board of Directors, who oversee the work and ensure that the principles and ethos of the organisation are upheld.
+The Platform is managed by a board of directors, who oversee its work, maintain best operational practice and ensure that the aims, principles and ethos of the organisation are upheld.

 History